2025

 Nikita Desai

 Nikita Desai is a Senior Philanthropic Strategist dedicated to building the first Women’s Collective at the Robin Hood Foundation.
-In this pioneering role, Nikita focuses on engaging and mobilizing women philanthropists to drive transformative solutions addressing poverty and social inequality in New York City.
-She brings a deep commitment to empowering women and girls, combined with expertise in crafting impactful initiatives that promote gender equality and advance social development.
-In addition to her role at Robin Hood, Nikita serves on the Leadership Network of Amplify Her Foundation, where she supports innovative grantmaking and advocacy efforts that uplift women and girls globally.
-Previously, Nikita served as Associate Director of East Coast Philanthropy for The Asia Foundation, leading private fundraising strategies and overseeing donor cultivation efforts.
-Her earlier roles include six years as Director of Policy and Corporate Programs at the Korea Society and positions at the Asia Society and the Near East South Asia Center for Strategic Studies.
-Nikita has consulted for organizations such as The Asia Foundation, World Bank, USAID, Femmes Africa Solidarité, Alliance for International Women’s Rights, and the Office of New York Mayor Bloomberg.
-Her work has consistently focused on advancing gender equality and creating opportunities for marginalized communities.
-Nikita holds a master’s degree in International Policy Studies with a specialization in Gender and International Development from the Middlebury Institute of International Studies.
-She also earned an International MBA as a Fulbright Scholar at Spain’s IE Business School.
-A polyglot, she speaks Gujarati, Hindi, Spanish, Mongolian, and English.
+In this Nikita Desai is a Senior Philanthropy Advisor at the Robin Hood Foundation, where she is leading the creation of the organization’s first Women’s Collective.
+With a career dedicated to advancing gender equality, she engages and mobilizes women philanthropists to drive bold, transformative solutions to poverty and inequality in New York City.
+As Co-Chair of the Amplify Her Foundation’s Leadership Network, Nikita champions innovative grantmaking and advocacy that uplift women and girls.
+She previously served as Associate Director of East Coast Philanthropy at The Asia Foundation, where she shaped fundraising strategies to expand women’s empowerment initiatives, and spent six years as Director of Policy and Corporate Programs at the Korea Society.
+Nikita has also consulted for organizations including the World Bank, USAID, Femmes Africa Solidarité, Alliance for International Women’s Rights, and the Office of New York Mayor Bloomberg.
+A Fulbright Scholar, she holds an International MBA from IE Business School in Spain and a master’s in International Policy Studies from the Middlebury Institute, specializing in Gender and International Development.
+She is fluent in Gujarati, Hindi, Spanish, Mongolian, and English.

 Chirlie Felix